Video Game / Damage Incorporated

 Of particular note is that the creator of Damage Incorporated

-, Richard Rouse, is also the project head and writer of the upcoming Rainbow Six Patriots
+, Richard Rouse, is also the project head and writer of the cancelled Rainbow Six Patriots

 , a video game with a very similar premise.